antD97/DeathCurse/readme.md

 ![Curse Cookie Crafting](img/curse_cookie.png)

-There are three Curse Cookie tiers: Curse Cookie I, Curse Cookie II, and Curse Cookie III.
+There are three curse cookie tiers: Curse Cookie I, Curse Cookie II, and Curse Cookie III.
 To craft a Curse Cookie I, use the recipe above.

 To create a Curse Cookie II, throw four or more Curse Cookie I in a group on the ground.
 After 10-20 seconds, for every four Curse Cookie I a new Curse Cookie II will be created and the four Curse Cookie I used to create it will be destroyed.
-The Curse Cookies must be together as a single item stack entity for the merge to work.
+The curse cookies must be together as a single item stack entity for the merge to work.
 Curse Cookie III can be created in the same way, but instead requires four Curse Cookie II to create one.

-Eating a
-Curse Cookie will reduce the player's curse level for 30 minutes.
-The amount of levels reduced is as
+Eating a curse cookie will reduce the player's curse level for 30 minutes.
+The amount of levels reduced is as follows:
-follows:

 - Curse Cookie I: -1 curse level
 - Curse Cookie II: -3 curse levels
 - Curse Cookie III: -11 curse levels

-Players cannot eat more Curse Cookies to achieve higher amounts of curse reduction.
-If a player eats a Curse Cookie multiple times within the 30 minutes of its effect, the effect timer is only reset each time.
-If a player eats a higher tier Curse Cookie while under the effect of a lower tier Curse Cookie, the reduction effect is replaced by the higher tier Curse Cookie and the effect timer is reset.
+Players cannot eat more curse cookies to achieve higher amounts of curse reduction.
+If a player eats a curse cookie multiple times within the 30 minutes of its effect, the effect timer is only reset each time.
+If a player eats a higher tier curse cookie while under the effect of a lower tier curse cookie, the reduction effect is replaced by the higher tier curse cookie and the effect timer is reset.

 ## Curse Wards

 ![Curse Ward Crafting](img/curse_ward.png)

-There are three Curse Ward tiers: Curse Ward I, Curse Ward II, and Curse Ward III.
+There are three curse ward tiers: Curse Ward I, Curse Ward II, and Curse Ward III.
 To craft a Curse Ward I, use the recipe above.
-Curse Wards don't despawn after being on the ground for five minutes and are immune to fire and lava but are *not* immune to explosions.
+Curse wards don't despawn after being on the ground for five minutes and are immune to fire and lava but are *not* immune to explosions.

-Creating higher tiers of Curse Wards is similar to creating higher tiers of Curse Cookies, but the thrown items will only be used to create a new Curse Ward if they are on fire.
-If there are four or more Curse Ward thrown items that are on fire within one block of each other, after 10-20 seconds, they will be destroyed and a new higher tier Curse Ward will be created.
+Creating higher tiers of curse wards is similar to creating higher tiers of curse cookies, but the thrown items will only be used to create a new curse ward if they are on fire.
+If there are four or more curse ward thrown items that are on fire within one block of each other, after 10-20 seconds, they will be destroyed and a new higher tier curse ward will be created.

-Curse Wards will reduce a player's curse level simply by being anywhere inside a player's inventory.
+Curse wards will reduce a player's curse level simply by being anywhere inside a player's inventory.
 The amount of levels reduced is as follows:

 - Curse Ward I: -1 curse level
 - Curse Ward II: -3 curse levels
 - Curse Ward III: -11 curse levels

-Having multiple Curse Wards in a player's inventory stacks the wards' curse level reduction effects.
+Having multiple curse wards in a player's inventory stacks the wards' curse level reduction effects.
 For example, if a player had two Curse Ward I and one Curse Ward II in their inventory, they would have a total of 5 levels of curse reduction.